KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gateways-module-tutorial.md

 Record this in the text editor.

-To prepare for the oraclefeed dApp, use [oraclesregister](../customconsensus/oracles.html#oraclesregister) to register as a publisher for the oracle.
+To prepare for the oraclefeed instance, use [oraclesregister](../customconsensus/oracles.html#oraclesregister) to register as a publisher for the oracle.
 This must be done on a node which can post KMD block headers and which can execute withdrawal transactions:

 ```bash
 ./komodo-cli -ac_name=HELLOWORLD oraclesregister insert_oracleid data_fee_in_satoshis`